tagae/dotfiles/README.md

 will go within parenthesis.
 For example, the previous dotfile could have been created by executing

-    ~/.dotfiles/bin/dotfiles-import -p Linux ~/.AppleVolumes
+    ~/.dotfiles/bin/dotfiles-import -p Linux ~/.lircrc

+Mind that the `-p` option will apply to _all_ imports specified in the command line.

-If you forget to use the `-p` option when importing a platform-specific dotfile, you can still fix the commit by renaming the file through `git mv` and then doing a `git commit --amend -C HEAD`.
+If you forget to use the `-p` option when importing a platform-specific dotfile, you can still fix the commit by renaming the file through `git mv` and doing a `git commit --amend -C HEAD`.

 Custom Updates
 --------------